Edenpartners/EdenChain-Docs/source/Hyper-Node_69828649.rst

             possible to identify a problem in a specific part when a problem occurs later.

-            It is cut by 10 units, Hashed and becomes one Tx, and one batch is uploaded to the server by 10 transactions.
+            It is cut bytenunits,hashed and becomes one Tx, and one batch is uploaded to the server by 10 transactions.
             Therefore, anchoring is one transaction for 1-10 and 10 transactions for batch.
 Therefore, a total of 100 transactions are uploaded as one.
 (The unit to be cut is Record ID.)

                10 records → 1 TX  =>  10TX → 1 Batch

-            If you do not know the last anchor data due to server restart, check if the NameSpace exists with the last digit.
+            If you do not know the last anchor data due toaserver restart, check if the NameSpace exists with the last digit.
             Update the case if it does not exist.